-Mom's Recipe Scrapbooks (c.
-1920s)
+Mom's Recipe Scrapbooks (1920s)

-The following instructions were written in the 1920s when some families didn't have iceboxes, and they needed to take advantage of winter weather to use these recipes.
+Note that the following instructions were written in the 1920s, when some families didn't have iceboxes, and they needed to take advantage of cold winter weather to use these recipes.

-If you have a refrigerator or any sort of icebox, and your favorite icebox cookie recipes, no doubt you make icebox cookies the year-round, as it won't hurt the dough to freeze.
+If you have a refrigerator or any sort of icebox or freezer, and an old fashioned icebox cookie recipe, you can make homemade cookies the year-round, as it won't hurt the dough to freeze.

 The icebox method has two great advantages over rolling out the dough.
-It is much quicker, and as no flour has to be added after the dough is made, and there is no manipulation of the dough with the hands or rolling pin, the cookies are shorter and of better texture than when rolled.
+It is much quicker, and as no flour has to be added after the dough is made, and there is no manipulation of the dough with the hands or rolling pin, the cookies are shorter (richer) and of better texture than when rolled.

-Mixing cookie dough is done as usual, then shape it in long rolls from 1-1/2 to 3 inches in diameter, depending on the size of cookie you want.
+Mix cookie dough is done as usual, then shape it in long rolls from 1-1/2 to 3 inches in diameter, depending on the size of cookie you want.

 When well hardened, take a sharp knife and slice off pieces of whatever thickness you want for cookies.
 Replace remainder of roll in icebox.
 Place sliced pieces on a baking sheet or pan and bake as usual.

-1 cup butter, 2 cups brown sugar, 2 eggs, 3-1/2 cups flour, 2 teaspoons baking powder, 1/2 cup nuts, 1/2 cup raisins, 1 teaspoon flavouring.
+1 cup butter, 2 cups brown sugar, 2 eggs, 3-1/2 cups flour, 2 teaspoons baking powder, 1/2 cup nuts, 1/2 cup raisins, 1 teaspoon flavoring.

 Form into a long roll about 2 inches in diameter, wrap in waxed paper, and let stand in the icebox until stiff enough to cut off in thin slices.
-Bake in a moderate oven.
+Bake in a moderate oven (375°F).

 Basic cookie dough recipe: 1/2 cup butter, 1/2 cup white sugar, 1/2 cup brown sugar, 2 cups flour, 1 egg, 1 teaspoon cinnamon, 1/2 teaspoon soda dissolved in tablespoon water.

-Make these cookies with fine shortening and you will have crisp, snappy cookies with delicious flavors, and they are so easy to bake when the pans are greased.
+Make these cookies with fine shortening and you will have crisp, snappy homemade cookies with delicious flavors, and they are so easy to bake when the pans are greased.